 Why call yourself a Demon?

 Originally the Greek word ‘daimon’, or demon, had no negative connotations.
 It merely meant a spirit or a divine inspiration, and it was used to describe all sorts of personas or realizations imbued with holy or magical significance.
-When the Abrahamic religions began their aggressive course of empire, they pushed the doctrine that these inspirations were evil spirits created by Satan.
+When the armies of monarchy and empire (mainly under the banner of Christianity) began forcing their beliefs on the lands around them, they invented a doctrine that any non-Christian spiritual ideas were “evil” created by “Satan”.
 They intentionally turned the word demon from benign to malevolent, in a violent act of cultural manipulation of the people they wanted to subjugate.
 Demonkind claims this name back from them.
 First we signify our rejection of all authoritarian social constructs, and second we signify that we are the spirits, we live in the holy places, and we create and inspire ourselves.

 The “Kind” part of our name refers both to our kinship with each other and to kindness as an ideal.